 - ½ tsp sesame oil

-- Fill a pot with cold water and add the potatoes with ½ tsp salt.
-Bring to the boil on a high heat and then lower to a simmer for 12-15 minutes.
+- Fill a pot with cold water and add the potatoes and salt.
+Bring to the boil over a high heat and then lower to a simmer for 12-15 minutes.

 - While the potatoes are boiling, prepare the other ingredients.
 Cut the carrot into slices and then cut each circle slice into quarters.

-- Place the cucumber slices in a bowl of water with a pinch of salt.
+- Cut the cucumber into 1-2mm slices and place them in a bowl of cold water with a pinch of salt.
 Set aside for later.

-- Heat a frying pan on a medium high heat and add a drizzle of oil.
-Add the bacon and fry until crispy.
-Set aside.
+- Heat a frying pan on a medium-high setting and once hot, add a drizzle of oil.
+Fry the bacon until crispy and then remove from the heat.

 - After the potatoes have been simmering for about 12-15 minutes, add the carrots and simmer for another 5 minutes.

 - When the potatoes are soft (a knife should slide in without resistance), remove them from the heat and drain.
 The carrots should be slightly softened but not mushy.